hanin-mohamed/SpringLens-Reflection/README.md

 -   Reflection is powerful, but slower than direct calls.
 Use it for **flexibility**, not for every-day business logic.
--   Always wrap reflective code in clear utilities --- don't spread it everywhere.

 -   Remember: what you gain is runtime adaptability; what you lose is compile-time safety.

-> Keep the repo open while you read: run, tweak, break, and fix.
-That's
-> how the ideas become second nature.